tesla809/Linnia-Dapp-Tutorial/README.md

 3. [@babel/preset-env](https://www.npmjs.com/package/@babel/preset-env)
 Let's Babel use the ES2015 syntax to convert to backwards compatible version of JavaSCript.
 4. [@babel/preset-react](https://www.npmjs.com/package/@babel/preset-react)
+For some reason we need to install this package as well, or we will have an error from webpack.
+It will come in handy later if we want to refactor our app to use React.
 5. [babel-loader](https://www.npmjs.com/package/babel-loader)
 In Babel 6, every transformer is a plugin that can be installed separately.
 A preset is a group of related plugins.
 Using a preset, you don’t have to install and update dozens of plugins individually.
 6. [http-server](https://www.npmjs.com/package/http-server)